 Find the practical information for the course here.

 After submitting your completed application, you will receive a confirmation of receipt.
 Once we have assessed your application and admitted you to the course, we will send you an invoice with payment details.
-The payment deadline is 4 weeks before the start of the training course.

-If we do not receive your payment before the deadline, we will cancel your reservation.
 Please note that The Hague Academy accepts registrations on a first-paid, first-served policy.

 The Hague Academy for Local Governance reserves the right to cancel a course if the number of participants is insufficient or due to any other unforeseen circumstances.
 In this case, your payment will be 100% reimbursed.
 Other costs such as transportation or hotel cannot be reimbursed.